- 2-Minute Article

 Your legacy is important.
 We believe creating an estate plan plays an important role in protecting your family and accomplishing your goals.
 But just as important as making a formal plan is sharing those plans with a financial advisor and loved ones so they can better understand your wishes.
 A financial advisor can help you identify things you may not have considered.
 And having a conversation with your family now can prevent confusion and make sure everyone’s on the same page for the future.

 Ideally, legacy planning will be an ongoing dialogue.
-To help you get started, here are five essential topics to cover when you have the first conversation with a professional planner.
+To help you get started, here are five essential topics to cover when you have the first conversation.

 1. Discuss your assets and liabilities